Welcome to the Feral Stack!

 About me

-I am an award-winning writer, cultural anthropologist, activist, performing artist, 20-year Alaskan teacher, and mom to two neurodivergent tricksters.
+I’m an award-winning writer, cultural anthropologist, activist, performing artist, and 20-year Alaskan teacher with a master’s in education.
 My work has been featured in the New York Times, Slate, Electric Lit, The Sun, Insider, HuffPost, the Independent, McSweeney’s, and many more.

 Free subscribers have access to